-- Position heavy cargo as low as possible. - Distribute the load evenly across the load holders. - For long loads that extend over the hood, install the towing eye at the front of the vehicle and use it to secure the load. - Drive gently.
-Avoid rapid acceleration, hard braking and sharp cornering. - Remove the load holders when you are not using them.
+- Position heavy cargo as low as possible. - Distribute the load evenly across the load holders.

+or long loads that extend over the hood, install the towing eye at the front of the vehicle and use it to secure the rive gently.
+Avoid rapid acceleration, hard braking and sharp cornering.
+Bemove the load holders when you are not using them.
+This improves both performance and range. e gently.
+Avoid rapid acceleration, hard braking and sharp cornering. or long loads th at extend over the hood, install the towing eye at the fror t of the vehicle and use it to secure the emove the load holders when you are not using them.
+This improves both performance and range. ove the load holders when you are not using them.
 This improves both performance and range.
+Drive gently.
+Avoid rapid acceleration, hard braking and sharp cornering. temove the load holders when you are not using the em.
+This improves bo th performance and ran ge.